arnau01/tiptap-templates/README.md

 Clone the repository and copy the template you want to use manually.
 For a list of all available templates see below.

 > [!Important]
-> For users without access to Tiptap's paid [Content AI](https://tiptap.dev/product/content-ai) features, you will need to remove or exclude the Content AI extension from these templates.
-These templates are designed to showcase UI possibilities and should be adapted to fit your project's requirements and access to [Tiptap features](https://tiptap.dev/pricing).
+> If you do not have access to Tiptap's paid [Content AI](https://tiptap.dev/product/content-ai) features, you will need to remove or exclude the Content AI extension from this template.
+For your convenience, we have prepared the `free-version` branch that is already configured without the paid extension.
+This template is designed to showcase UI possibilities and should be adapted to fit your project's requirements and access to [Tiptap features](https://tiptap.dev/pricing).

 ## Available templates